 It is well known that Tzatziki without garlic is just yogurt sauce and it is by far the best variation of authentic Greek tzatziki.

-- who cannot stand the smell, the taste of it,
+- who cannot stand the smell, or the taste of it,

 - who cannot digest raw garlic (like me!
 We are talking about serious stomach cramps.
 Extremely painful.
 No funny at all).
 I usually make a small bowl without garlic for me and serve the big bowl with garlic included.
 Another idea is to roast garlic and then add it to the yogurt mixture but I guess I am too lazy to make another step.